Home Food History What’s the Difference Between Sprinkles and Jimmies on Ice Cream?

 Origin of Ice Cream Jimmies

 The term jimmies is said to have started with Just Born.
-You may know the Just Born candy company for Marshmallow Peeps.
-I know them for Mike & Ikes, Hot Tamales, and Good n’ Plenty candies.
-They started in Bethlehem, Pennsylvania in 1923.
-During the 1930s.
+This iconic candy company is responsible for Marshmallow Peeps, Mike & Ikes, Hot Tamales, and Good N’ Plenty candies.
+They started in Bethlehem, Pennsylvania, in 1923.
 The company’s founder, Sam Born, is often credited for inventing those little chocolate sprinkles for ice cream.
 He is also said to have pioneered hard coatings on ice cream.
 Pretty radical!

 During the 1930s, Just Born manufactured chocolate ice cream sprinkles and, according to the story, a fellow named Jimmy was in charge of the machine that made them.
 So, people at the company started calling the little candies jimmies, and the name stuck.
 Jimmy’s last name may have been Bartholomew, but I haven’t confirmed this.
-Nor have I confirmed whether he actually existed.
+Nor have I been able to confirm whether he actually existed.

 Now, I don’t know if you’ve ever noticed, but chocolate jimmies (or sprinkles) taste only vaguely of chocolate.
 They are mostly sugar, corn starch, and a bit of fat.
 Some cocoa powder is thrown in for a nice brown color.